1. Purpose and scope of application

 The Client shall be required to cooperate with Taurus as required or deemed useful by Taurus to address and mitigate the risks in connection with Digital Asset Custody Storage.
 In particular, the Client shall under no circumstances communicate or pass on any distributed ledger addresses provided to it by Taurus in connection with Digital Assets held in custody to any other person or third party with the exception of its authorised representatives.
 Any costs associated with the creation of new distributed ledger addresses and transfers of Digital Assets in connection with a violation by the Client of such duty shall be borne by the Client.

-The private keys to control digital assets are held in hardware security modules that are connected to the Internet or other public networks for the purpose of storing the private keys enabling the access to and disposition over the relevant distributed ledger addresses for the Digital Assets of the Client.
-Taurus may operate the hardware used for storage itself or outsource such operation to third parties in accordance with the GTC; see Art.
-“Outsourcing”.
+Private keys controlling Digital Assets kept safe with Taurus are stored and secured in redundant hardware security modules (“HSMs”) that are connected to the Internet or other public networks for the purpose of storing and securing the private keys enabling the access to and disposition over the relevant distributed ledger addresses for the Digital Assets.
+Taurus may host and/or maintain the hardware used for storage itself or outsource such operations to third parties in accordance with the GTC (see Art.
+“Outsourcing”).
+In all cases, the access to private keys is strictly limited to Taurus.

-Any instructions to transfer Digital Assets into Digital Asset Custody Storage or from one form of Digital Asset Custody Storage into another must be communicated by the Client to Taurus in accordance with the Custody Regulations Art.
-“Orders”.
-Such transfers are subject to acceptance by Taurus in its discretion and Taurus may refuse or reverse such transfers without giving any reason.
-Taurus may further in its discretion from time to time make available, restrict or refuse specific forms of Digital Asset Custody Storage and may communicate such restrictions to the Client by appropriate means, including as set forth in the GTC; see GTC Art.
-“Communications and associated risks”.
+Any instructions to transfer Digital Assets into the Taurus Digital Asset Custody Storage must be communicated by the Client to Taurus in accordance with the GTC (see GTC Art.
+“Execution of instructions and orders”).
+Such transfers are subject to acceptance by Taurus in its discretion and Taurus may refuse or return such transfers without giving any reason.
+Taurus may further in its discretion from time to time make available, restrict or refuse specific forms of Digital Asset Custody Storage and may communicate such restrictions to the Client by appropriate means.

 19. Fees and remuneration